Electronic structure, metamagnetism and thermopower of LaSiFe$_{12}$ and interstitially doped LaSiFe$_{12}$: Methods

 \subsection{Computational models used}

 Our computational approach is divided into two, complementary parts.
-In the first part, we investigate the effect of interstitial doping on the equilibrium unit cell volume using the projector augmented wave (PAW) method\cite{VASP} as implemented in the Vienna ab-initio simulation package (VASP).
-The VASP code with Perdew-Burke-Ernzerhof (PBE) parameterization\cite{PBE} is employed, where site-based magnetic moments were calculated using the Vosko-Wilk-Nusair interpolation\cite{Vosko} within the general gradient approximation (GGA) for the exchange-correlation potential.
+In the first part, we investigate the effect of interstitial doping on the equilibrium unit cell volume using the projector augmented wave (PAW) method~\cite{VASP} as implemented in the Vienna ab-initio simulation package (VASP).
+The VASP code with Perdew-Burke-Ernzerhof (PBE) parameterization~\cite{PBE} is employed, where site-based magnetic moments were calculated using the Vosko-Wilk-Nusair interpolation~\cite{Vosko} within the general gradient approximation (GGA) for the exchange-correlation potential.

 La(Fe,Si)$_{13}$ has 8 formula units per conventional cell.
-The La atoms occupy the 8$a$ sites ($\frac{1}{4}$,$\frac{1}{4}$,$\frac{1}{4}$), while diffraction studies show that Fe and Si atoms can occupy both 8$b$ $(000)$ and the 96$i$ $(0yz)$ crystallographic positions.\cite{LaFe-Si1,LaFe-Si2,LaFe-Si3,LaFe-Si4} In order to keep the computational requirements at a feasible level, we follow the approach previously adopted by Kuz'min and Richter,\cite{Kuzmin_DFT} limiting our investigations to an atomically ordered version of LaSiFe$_{12}$Z$_{x}$, where the 8$b$ sites are occupied solely by silicon whilst iron is located exclusively on the 96$i$ sites.
+The La atoms occupy the 8$a$ sites ($\frac{1}{4}$,$\frac{1}{4}$,$\frac{1}{4}$), while diffraction studies show that Fe and Si atoms can occupy both 8$b$ $(000)$ and the 96$i$ $(0yz)$ crystallographic positions~\cite{LaFe-Si1,LaFe-Si2,LaFe-Si3,LaFe-Si4}.
+In order to keep the computational requirements at a feasible level, we follow the approach previously adopted by Kuz\textquoteright{}min and Richter~\cite{Kuzmin_DFT}, limiting our investigations to an atomically ordered version of LaSiFe$_{12}$Z$_{x}$, where the 8$b$ sites are occupied solely by silicon whilst iron is located exclusively on the 96$i$ sites.
 In such a case, the cell that forms the basis of the calculations contains 2 La, 26 Fe and 2 Si atoms.
-Furthermore, interstitial elements (Z) H, B, C, and N were considered to occupy the 24$d$ crystallographic site only.
-Using this model, we may vary the concentration of interstitials, $x_{Z}$ in a step size of 0.5 from $x=0$ to 3 in LaSiFe$_{12}$Z$_{x}$.
+Furthermore, interstitial elements H, B, C, and N were considered to occupy the 24$d$ crystallographic site only.
+Using this model, we may vary the concentration of interstitials, $x_Z$ in steps of 0.5 from $x=0$ to 3 in LaSiFe$_{12}$Z$_{x}$.
+For a picture of the crystal structure including interstitial sites, we refer the reader to Figure~1 of Fujieda et al.~\cite{fujieda_neutron_2008}.